microsoft/playwright/docs/src/test-api/class-test.md

 ## method: Test.beforeAll
 * since: v1.10

 Declares a `beforeAll` hook that is executed once per worker process before all tests.

+**Details**

 When called in the scope of a test file, runs before all tests in the file.
 When called inside a [`method: Test.describe#1`] group, runs before all tests in the group.
 If multiple `beforeAll` hooks are added, they will run in the order of their registration.

+Note that worker process is restarted on test failures, and `beforeAll` hook runs again in the new worker.
+Learn more about [workers and failures](../test-retries.md).

+You can use [`method: Test.afterAll`] to teardown any resources set up in `beforeAll`.

+**Usage**

 ```js tab=js-js
 // example.spec.js